Pythagoreanism: Music

 Pythagoras pioneered the mathematical and experimental study of music.
-He objectively measured physical quantities, such as the length of a string, and discovered quantitative mathematical relationships of music through arithmetic ratios.
+He objectively measured physical quantities, such as the length of a string and discovered quantitative mathematical relationships of music through arithmetic ratios.
 Pythagoras attempted to explain subjective psychological and aesthetic feelings, such as the enjoyment of musical harmony.
 Pythagoras and his students experimented systematically with strings of varying length and tension, with wind instruments, with brass discs of the same diameter but different thickness, and with identical vases filled with different levels of water.
 Early Pythagoreans established quantitative ratios between the length of a string or pipe and the pitch of notes and the frequency of string vibration.

 Pythagoras is credited with discovering that the most harmonious musical intervals are created by the simple numerical ratio of the first four natural numbers which derive respectively from the relations of string length: the octave (1/2), the fifth (2/3) and the fourth (3/4).
 The sum of those numbers 1 + 2 + 3 + 4 = 10 was for Pythagoreans the perfect number, because it contained in itself "the whole essential nature of numbers".
 Werner Heisenberg has called this formulation of musical arithmetic as "among the most powerful advances of human science" because it enables the measurement of sound in space.

 Pythagorean tuning is a system of musical tuning in which the frequency ratios of all intervals are based on the ratio 3:2.
 This ratio, also known as the "pure" perfect fifth, is chosen because it is one of the most consonant and easiest to tune by ear and because of importance attributed to the integer 3.
 As Novalis put it, "The musical proportions seem to me to be particularly correct natural proportions."

 The fact that mathematics could explain the human sentimental world had a profound impact on the Pythagorean philosophy.
 Pythagoreanism became the quest for establishing the fundamental essences of reality.
-Pythagorean philosophers advanced the unshakable belief that the essence of all thing are numbers and that the universe was sustained by harmony.
+Pythagorean philosophers advanced the unshakable belief that the essence of all things are numbers and that the universe was sustained by harmony.
 According to ancient sources music was central to the lives of those practicing Pythagoreanism.
 They used medicines for the purification (katharsis) of the body and, according to Aristoxenus, music for the purification of the soul.
-Pythagoreans used different types of music to arouse or calm their souls.
+Pythagoreans used different types of music to arouse or calm their souls, and certain stirring songs could have notes that existed in the same ratio as the "distances of the heavenly bodies from the centre of" Earth.